How To Photograph The Best HDR Photography By Nature Photographer Meta Gatschenberger

-Shoot Sunsets at the Golden Hour, the 1/2 Hour Period Before Sunset and After Sunset.
-This is the time to shoot Sunset Photography, when the sunlight is redder, softer, and parallel to the horizon.
+Golden Hour – Photograph Sunsets at the Golden Hour, the 1/2 Hour Period Before Sunset and After Sunset.
+This is the time to photograph Sunset Photography, when the sunlight is redder, softer, and parallel to the horizon.
 Meta wears her Red LED Head Lamp for hands free Night Sky Photography setup.
-Always use a Circular Polarizer Filter (CPL).
+Use a Circular Polarizer Filter (CPL) or Neutral Density Filter (ND).

-Ad • Aurora HDR Software – All HDR Photography requires some Special HDR Post Production Software, such as Aurora HDR, to combine the 5 Bracketed RAW Images in your computer.
+Ad • Aurora HDR Post Production Software – All HDR Photography requires some Special HDR Post Production Software, such as Aurora HDR Post Production Software, to combine the 5 Bracketed RAW Images in your computer.
 Meta uses Aurora HDR for her RAW HDR Post Processing.
 Meta shoots in Program Mode in RAW using 5 Continuous Bracketed shots, 1.0EV apart (-2.0, -1.0, 0, +1.0, +2.0).

 Zooming in to 600% to see the pixels, the HDR Image from 1 Standard Single Shot was noisy.
-The HDR Image from the middle 3 Bracketed Shots had some noise, but the HDR Image from 5 Bracketed Shots was clean.
-This is why Meta often shoots 5 RAW Bracketed Shots instead of 3 Shots.
+The HDR Image from the middle 3 Bracketed Shots had some noise, but the HDR Image from 5 Bracketed Shots was very clean.
+This is why Meta often shoots 5 RAW Bracketed Shots instead of 3 RAW Bracketed Shots.